Bethenny Frankel Still Has Her Signature Sense of Humor Following Skin Cancer Surgery

-Bethenny Frankel is documenting her battle skin cancer in true B form.
+Bethenny Frankel is documenting her battle with skin cancer in true B form.

 Shortly after the Real Housewives of New York City star underwent surgery for her basal cell carcinoma diagnosis, fans are getting a glimpse into how she's feeling.